New Hampshire

 Absentee Voting

-Any registered voter in Wyoming may request an absentee ballot for any or all elections.
+Any registered voter in Wyoming may request an absentee ballot for any or all elections within a calendar year.
 You can request an absentee ballot:

 Ballots may be returned to the county clerk in the following ways: